itsjohncs/tbget/README.md

 \\"traceback\\"}", "test_result": "aborted"}'
 ```

-Much more readable!!

-For those curious about the extra nonsense at the end...
-Unfortunately figuring out when the exception's message ends is seemingly impossible, so the tool just prints out 100 characters after the last stack frame.
+*(Because the traceback's end can't be accurately determined by my tool's general strategy, 100 characters after the last stack frame are printed)*